ferminb10/surfs_up/README.md

 ## Overview of Project
 This weeks challenge helps us build upon our skills learned in this weeks module.
 For deliverables, the client wanted additional information analyzed about temperature trends before opening the surf shop.
 Temperature data for the months of June and December in Oahu were investigated in order to determine if the surf and ice cream shop business is sustainable year-round.

-Overview of the analysis: Explain the purpose of this analysis The purpose of the analysis is well defined.
-(3 pt)

 ## Results
-Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
-There is a bulleted list that addresses the three key differences in weather between June and December.
-(6 pt)

 The analysis had few tasks.
 For Deliverable 1 and Deliverable 2 Using Python, Pandas functions and methods, and SQLAlchemy, date data was filtered from the Measurements table in the hawaii.sqlite database to retrieve all the temperatures for the month of June and December.
 Then each month's tepmerature were convereted to a list and dataframe to generate the summary statistics.

 ### June Temperature Summary Statistics